 If your message would be affected, Anymail attempts to work around the problem by switching to MIME encoded-word syntax where needed.

-Most modern email clients should support this syntax, but if you run into issues either avoid using cc and bcc, or strip commas from all recipient names (in to, cc, and bcc) before sending.
+Most modern email clients should support this syntax, but if you run into issues, you might want to strip commas from all recipient names (in to, cc, and bcc) before sending.